 - Partnering may be a long process that, unless started early, will result in a missed opportunity.
 Early partnering is critical when the window of opportunity is narrow. - Partnering sometimes calls for teaming with competitors.
-This not only violates business instincts but may create conflicts with other parts of the organization if these groups assess the partnering strategy as the result of their failure to deliver the product/service required.
+These pairings not only violate business instincts but may create conflicts with other parts of the organizations if these groups assess the partnering strategy occurred as the result of their failure to deliver the product/service required by the client agency.